medusajs/medusa/docs/content/advanced/backend/sales-channels/index.md

 ---
 description: 'Learn what Sales Channels are and how they can be used in Medusa.
-Sales Channels allow merchants to separate between the different channels products are sold in.
-Learn about the different relations between Sales Channels and other entities.'
+Sales Channels allow merchants to separate between the different channels products are sold in.'
 ---

 # Sales Channels